 Back in Sweden Andrée felt he was ready to make his dream come true and to start working on his own album.
 Andrée recruited a great line-up of rock musicians from Sweden, he either knew personally or who had impressed him with their previous work.
 The result was the critically acclaimed album "Strange Nostalgia" by The Theander Expression.

 Since then another album called "Wonderful Anticipation" has been released and Andrée continues do work as a session player as well.
 A new album with Cap Outrun is in the making and in 2018 it was time for Andrée's first pure solo release "Airplane Mode", with his own lead vocals on every track.
-In 2019 he has put out three singles and two more are going to see the light before we wrap up this year.
-Next in line is called "What It's Like (To Cover)", planned to come out on November 15.
+In 2019 he has put out four singles and one more are going to see the light before we wrap up this year.
+Last in line is called "What It's Like to Cover", available on all streaming services NOW!